christroutner/ssh-tunnel-client-server/README.md

 The bi-directional information between Client and Server ensure that the tunnels are renewed whenever it gets disconnected.
 Additional ports can be forwarded, it's not limited to just the two illustrated above.

+## Setup
+It is assumed this app is being run on an Ubuntu Linux server and client.

+By default, sshd on the server will only forward ports locally (127.0.0.1).
+It will not make the ports available to the public.
+If you want to make the port available to the public, you need to modify `/etc/ssh/sshd_config` file.
+Set the following config:
+- `GatewayPorts yes`

+This command can be used to see what ports on the server are listening and what inferfaces are exposed:
+- `sudo netstat -tulpn | grep LISTEN`

 ## Requirements
 * node __^14+__